Skip to main content

 • Scent posts (rocks, logs, tussocks)

-Clusters of markings indicate regular patrol routes.
+Clusters of markings indicate regular patrol routes and established territories.

-4. Livestock Predation Signs
+4. Livestock Predation patterns

-Wild dog attacks have distinct patterns.
+Wild dog attacks have distinctive kill signatures.

 Indicators: